 3 nights in twin rooms, all breakfasts & dinners, luggage transfer service, 4 wine tastings, audio-guided tour at Château de Condé-en-Brie, road book.

 Train/plane fare to/from Château-Thierry/Epernay, rental bikes, lunches, drinks, entrance fee to the saffron garden, visitor's tax, travel cancellation expenses insurance

 Touring bike : from € 60 for 4 days/ person

 E-bike : from € 150 for 4 days/ person

 The tour operator reserves the right to cancel this trip up until 21 days prior to departure.

-During this trip, you will spend three nights in twin rooms with private bathrooms in family-owned 3 or 4 star hotels or B&Bs as per the chosen accommodiation category.
-Your hosts will be happy to welcome you and share their knowledge of the region, bike routes and the local cuisine.
+During this trip, you will spend three nights in twin rooms with private bathrooms in family-owned 3 or 4-star hotels or B&Bs as per the chosen accommodiation category.
+Your hosts will be happy to welcome you and share their knowledge of the region, bike routes and their local cuisine.
 Enjoy luxurious breakfasts with fresh products and homemade jam as well as traditional regional meals for dinner.

 On day 1 and 2, you will visit a total of 4 organic wineries, two of which grow their grapes according to biodynamic criteria (Demeter / Biodyvin certified).
 On the last day, depending on the time of your departure, you will have the opportunity to visit another organic winegrower.
 Of course, all wines are available for purchase and can be shipped to your home address for your convenience.